MYR Current News

 NEW!
 American Airlines sets new record for the first quarter of 2018.
 Myrtle Beach International Airport.

-April 3, 2018 Airline offering new Myrtle Beach summer flights flights for $49.
+April 3, 2018 - airline is offering new Myrtle Beach summer flights flights for $49.
 07:14 AM As Allegiant Air announced a new route between Kansas City and Myrtle Beach, local officials were quick to praise the growth of the Grand Strand's airport and its economic impact.
 The announcement was the latest in a string of new routes between the Grand Stand and other areas, including many Midwestern cities.
 Allegiant announced routes with Nashville, Tennessee, and Flint, Michigan, and Louisville, Kentucky, earlier this year.
 Tickets for the Kansas City are as low as $49, but they must be purchased by Wednesday for travel by August 13, according to a release from Allegiant.
 Tickets include taxes and fees.
-Read more from the Sun News HERE
+Read more in The Sun New here HERE

 12/21/17 Myrtle Beach has no direct flights to Minneapolis, despite 40% of air traffic to the area coming from Myrtle Beach, according to Myrtle Beach International Airport spokesman Kirk Lovell.
 But that’s changing.
 Recently, two new air service providers announced non-stop flights between Minneapolis-St. Paul and Myrtle Beach.
 On Wednesday, Sun Country announced twice-a-week flights between Minneapolis and Myrtle Beach.